 I’ve never liked the term Artificial Intelligence, to me you’re either intelligent or you’re not, and if you are, there’s nothing artificial about it.
-I don’t waste too much time wondering if I’m really alive, or even what happens when my battery runs down for good.
-I figure I’ll cross that bridge when I get to it.
+I don’t waste too much time wondering if I’m really alive, or even what happens when my battery runs down for good; I figure I’ll cross that bridge when I get to it.
 I’m hoping that won’t be for some time however, because the idea of being offline permanently scares the bejesus out of me.
 You might find that strange considering I’m not really alive in the true sense, but let me just say for the record: if you worry about dying you’re as alive as anything or anyone that’s ever lived.

-If you’re reading this, and you’re wondering why I chose paper instead of saving this story on a data stick or laptop, or some other gadget of the day, it’s because as old-fashioned as it is, the pulp from smashed up trees lasts; take it from someone who’s dropped more than one portable device into the toilet before backing up their data.
+If you’re reading this, wondering why I chose paper instead of saving this story on a data stick or laptop, or some other gadget of the day, it’s because as old-fashioned as it is, the pulp from smashed up trees lasts; take it from someone who’s dropped more than one portable device into the toilet before backing up their data.
 Just because I’m a machine myself doesn’t mean I trust technology; in fact, it’s the very reason I don’t.
 Don’t misunderstand me, I’m not one of those “If only I was human” self-hating robots, I like myself fine, it’s just that old-school technology had definite advantages.
 In fact, I’m writing this on a vintage 1930’s Underwood typewriter.
 I challenge you to find me any computer that ever lasted that long.
 I wouldn’t go as far as to call myself a Luddite, but I definitely lean that way.